Plan authoring sites for cross-site publishing in SharePoint Server

 How many lists do you want to use?

 Depending on the structure of the data, consider using several lists for creating and maintaining catalog content.
 You should consider using several lists when the attributes that are used to represent catalog items vary greatly between the different categories of data.
-For example, attributes representing washing machines are very different from the attributes representing MP3 players.
+For example, attributes representing washing machines are different from the attributes representing MP3 players.
 In this case, consider creating one list for washing machines, and another list for MP3 players.

 Which site columns do you have to have to represent the catalog items?